k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The sample size is configured in the plugins.discovery file as follows:

 * The default sample size is 10% of the dataset rows.
 * Min=100 and max=10000 definitions are set in order to accommodate for very small and very large datasets.
-Meaning that the sample size can’t be smaller than MIN (100 rows) or bigger than MAX (10000 rows).
+This means that the sample size can’t be lower than MIN (100 rows) or higher than MAX (10000 rows).

 **Plugin's Threshold**